Wally Ursuliak

-Wally Ursuliak (born c.
-1929) is a Canadian curler from Morinville, Alberta.
+Wally Ursuliak (June 30, 1929 – March 7, 2025) was a Canadian curler from Morinville, Alberta.

-Overviews
+Biography

+Ursuliak began curling at the age of 23 at the Alberta Avenue Curling Club.

 He was the lead on the Alberta Avenue CC curling team (from Edmonton, Alberta, Canada) during the World Curling Championships known as the 1961 Scotch Cup.
 He was inducted into the Canadian Curling Hall of Fame in 2006.